Tailwind CSS vs. Semantic CSS

 Some key takes:

 Tailwind CSS is seven times larger: 33K vs 4.6K.
 Overall you need eight times more HTML/CSS code with Tailwind to render the page (108K vs 12.6K).
-The most surprising thing is that Tailwind uses more global/semantic CSS than the semantic approach itself
+While the design is not identical, but it's easy to see the ballpark figure in there.
+Tailwind-generated sites are multiple times larger.

 Most of the semantic CSS is re-usable on other pages and only a fraction of the CSS is specific to the front page.
 It’s easy to create new pages when the groundwork is already done.

-“Spotlight” is just a theme extending a base design.
-There is an extremely minimalistic base-version of the website that can be used to create new themes, like our Spotlight theme.
+is just a theme extending a base design.
+There is an extremely minimalistic base-version<!--TODO: fix--> of the website that can be used to create new themes, like our Spotlight theme.

-Theming or “skinning” is a powerful concept in semantic CSS.
-You can alter your design by swapping parts of your CSS with another one or overriding a base version.
-CSS theming is impossible with Tailwind because the design is coupled to the markup.
+Theming is a powerful concept in CSS.
+You can alter your design by swapping parts of your CSS with another one or overriding a base version<!--TODO: fix-->.
+Theming is impossible with Tailwind because the design is tightly coupled to the markup.
 If you want a new design, you must edit your markup and override your earlier work.

 Rendering speed